 Realizing the danger he was in, Alden held no hope for a fair trial and sought other means of escaping his fate.
-After being held in a Boston jail for over four months, Alden managed to escape the jail in September with the help of some of his friends and fled immediately for New York where several other accused witches were hiding out.
+After being held in a Boston jail for over four months, Alden managed to escape the jail with the help of some of his friends sometime between September 12 and September 16.
+He fled immediately for New York where several other accused witches were hiding out.

 It wasn’t until the witch trial hysteria began to die down that winter that Alden declared “the public had reclaimed the use of its reason” and decided to go back to Salem and post bail.

 He finally appeared in court on April 25 of 1693, after the hangings had stopped, and his case was dismissed.